C4ptainCrunch/cloud-computing-security-project/README.md

 accepts the algorithm from the header instead of a fixed value on its side ?
 It's worth a try !

-Eve then writes a short js PoC (`/poc.js`) that decodes the JWT, changes the ip and signs it with the `none` algorithm.
+Eve then writes a short js PoC (`./poc.js`) that decodes the JWT, changes the ip and signs it with the `none` algorithm.
 Eve then makes an http request to the vulnerable server and ...

+`./poc.js` takes the original token as first argument and the attacker's ip as the second.

 (Eve might want to `cd eve/; npm install` before running this command)